3D Spatial Audio

 - To ensure a true spatial experience, Agora recommends using an audio device that supports true binaural playback.

-To create the environment necessary to implement spatial audio into your app, open the project you created in Get Started with Video Calling.
+To create the environment necessary to implement spatial audio into your app, open the SDK quickstart project for Video Calling you created previously.

 This section shows how to use the Video SDK to implement spatial audio into your app, step-by-step.